o3de/o3de.org/content/docs/user-guide/settings/settings-registry-how-to-dump-settings-registry.md

 Now some important facts to know about using the Settings Registry Merge Utils DumpSettingsRegistryToStream is that the settings are **dumped relative to the "key"** **parameter**.

-To better explain, a sample in-memory settings registry instance is provided as follows
+To better explain, a sample in-memory settings registry instance is provided, as follows:

 **Settings Registry View**